marcvanandel/model-driven-low-code-playground/README.md

 # Implementation

 Too bad C4 modelling implemented in [structurizr](https://structurizr.com/) is based on services Structurizr provides.
-It would be better if this would have been open source <span class="yellow">[research: or is it open source ... ?]</span>
+It would be better if this would have been open source <span style="background-color: yellow;">[research: or is it open source ... ?]</span>

 ## Examples